Information for scholarship applicants

 4. Erasmus Mundus: prerequisites and application

-The application period for an EMJMD scholarship in the 2021/22 intake will be open until 1 March 2021.
+The application period for an EMJMD scholarship in the 2022/23 intake will open from November 1, 2021.

 Prerequisites and admission